clami66/dgram2dmap/README.md

   --chains chain1 chain2
-                        Extract constraints between two chains (e.g. A B) --plot                Plot the distances with bounding boxes --rosetta             Export below-threshold (see maxD) distances in a Rosetta constraint files
+                        Extract constraints between two chains (e.g. A B) --plot                Plot the distances with bounding boxes --argmax              Use argmax to find the most likely distance instead of interpolating --rosetta             Export below-threshold (see maxD) distances in a Rosetta constraint files --pdb model.pdb       PDB model of the target protein (e.g. for comparisons against native)
 ```

 Example: